hadley/adv-r/Computing-on-the-language.md

 ### Limitations of substitute

 Can't change argument names or number.
+To do that, you'll need to modify the call directly.

 ### Modifying calls directly